mark-torres10/personal_website/_ai_workflows/2025-12-14-where-to-start-with-ai.md

 {% include figure
    image_path="/assets/images/2025-12-14-where-to-start-with-ai/1.png"
    alt="A visualization of the AI agent workflow" caption="**Same workflow, different packaging:** Whether you're manually using ChatGPT or paying for a vendor's AI platform, you're following the same process.
-The vendor just automates the steps you'd do yourself and adds their own secret sauce (e.g., including proprietary instructions based on what they've learned across all their clients, splitting up a single prompt into multiple prompts (this is what \"agentic AI\" means))"
+The vendor just automates the steps you'd do yourself and adds their own secret sauce (e.g., including proprietary instructions based on what they've learned across all their clients, splitting up a single prompt into multiple prompts (this is what \"agentic AI\" means)).
+Picture credits: ChatGPT (they've really improved their image generation)"
 %}

 ## The Framework I use to advise